 Translating a website — key benefits

 Translating a website has numerous benefits.
 By translating your website, you stop defaulting to the English language and get to reach your existing and new international markets and clients in their native languages.
-Given that a substantial number of non-native English speakers comprise the customer base of businesses catering to different demographics, translation is an essential.
+Given that a substantial number of non-native English speakers comprise the customer base of businesses catering to different demographics, translation is essential.
 To top it up, translated websites feel personalized and consumers love online experiences that feel personal.

 If you’re selling online, then your ecommerce store/business website is about to benefit tenfold by selling to a larger audience and converting even that leads that otherwise wouldn’t understand the full buying process.